parkermac/LiveOcean/x_tef/README.txt

 NOTE: the actual tracer variables to be extracted are defined in tef_fun.start_netcdf.nc().
 Not ideal to have it hidden so deep, but it is a convenient place to create the whole list if needed.

 NOTE: the sign conventions are defined by the sign of the column "landward" in sect_df.
 This is a hangover from when I was trying to be clever about the direction of inflow.
-In restospect it would have been better to just use eastward- and northward-positive.
+In retrospect it would have been better to just use eastward- and northward-positive.

 ------------------------------------------------------------------